MarcStan/EmailBugTracker/Setup.md

 The total cost will amount to a few cents per month since all these resources are pay-per-usage.

-## 2. Filling the keyvault
+## 2. Configuring the keyvault

 You must manually insert the required secrets into the keyvault after it is deployed:

+Grant yourself get, list and set permissions for secrets.

+**Note:** Each deployment will reset the access policies to only contain the MSI of the function app (your access will be removed).

 1. Secret `WorkItemPAT` must contain a PAT that has at least write permissions for work items.
-2. Secret `AllowedRecipient` is optional.
+2. Secret `AllowedRecipients` is optional.
 If set it contains the recipients that should be processed.

     By default sendgrid forwards all emails but you may only want to open bugs for emails received at `bugs@example.com`.
 Multiple emails are allowed via `,;`seperators (`bugs@example.com;support@example.com,contact@example.com`).
 3. Secret `WhitelistedSenders` is optional.
 If set, only senders in its list are allowed to report bugs that create bug items in Azure DevOps.